How to Unblock a Shower Drain Without Chemicals

 Wet/Dry Vacuum | Wet/dry vacuum, duct tape or wet cloth | 1.
 Set the vacuum to "liquids" or "wet" mode\n2.
 Cover overflow drain \n3.
 Attach hose to drain \n4.
 Turn on vacuum |

-What can I tell when my shower drain has become blocked?
+What can I tell if my shower drain is blocked?

-What are some natural ways to unblock the shower drain?
+What are some natural ways to free a shower drain?

 Conclusion